-In Cleveland, the temperature typically varies from 22°F to 81°F over the course of the year, and is rarely below 7°F or above 89°F.
+In Cleveland, the summers are warm, humid, and partly cloudy and the winters are chilly, windy, and mostly cloudy.
+Over the course of the year, the temperature typically varies from 22°F to 81°F and is rarely below 7°F or above 89°F.

 The warm season lasts for 3.7 months, from May 29 to September 21, with an average daily high temperature above 72°F. The hottest day of the year is July 19, with an average high of 81°F and low of 68°F.

 The cold season lasts for 3.3 months, from December 5 to March 13, with an average daily high temperature below 44°F. The coldest day of the year is January 29, with an average low of 22°F and high of 34°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 In Cleveland, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.